BershteynLab/tutorial/Tutorial/tutorial_installation_guide.md

 python setup_manual.py
 ```

-Verify that the installation worked by running `dtk -h`
+Verify that the installation worked by running `dtk -h`.
+(If you do not get an error, you will know the installation has worked.)

 4. Install HIV-specific repo from github: